Madeleine van Manen

 Buildings tell the story of humanity.
 They are places to hide, rest, share, gather, work, worship, in- and exclude, invest, feast, heal, make love, dream, learn, create … places to experience all human emotions, satisfactions, and discords.
 They are containers and incubators.

-Even when my subject matter is nature, I tend to intuitively work towards the same result of a quiet and isolated situation.
+When my subject matter is nature, I tend to also intuitively work towards the same theme of a quiet and isolated situation.

-Using various materials together to coherently work on canvas, paper or board, I manage to portray this calm and quiet within all the structures of the city.
+Using various materials together to coherently work on canvas, paper or board, I try to portray this all in terms of recognisable visual structures, colour and texture.
 My images are often heavily distilled in order to achieve this.

 Similarly, in my printmaking work, I often work experimentally and may combine various techniques in one artwork.